Do You Need a Password Manager?

-We already have so many accounts we’re signed up for.
-Do we really need to throw a password manager into the mix?
-Well, as you might have already guessed, the more accounts you have, the more you need a password manager, too – one of many ways you can protect yourself online.
+We already have so many accounts we’re signed up for — do we really need to throw a password manager into the mix?
+Well, as you might have already guessed, the more accounts you have, the more you need a password manager.
+This is just one tool to help prevent identity theft and one of many ways you can protect yourself online.

 Why You Need a Password Manager

 1) You need a strong, unique password for every single account.

 Even if you take the time to create a strong, unique password yourself, it may not be as strong as one randomly generated by a password manager.

 What’s worse is taking the time to create a strong password only to use it on every single one of your accounts.
 You can be sure that if a hacker manages to get a hold of that username/password combo from one of your accounts, they are going to try it on your other accounts, too.

 Bottom line, you need a different password for every login, and all of them need to be strong.
 Granted, you could keep your own list of unique, hard-to-remember passwords, but that’s a lot of time spent referencing the list multiple times a day.

 2) You only have to remember one master password.